 “I introduced them to country and western music,” cracked Hartenstein.
 “It’s because of me that they know Luckenbach, Texas by Waylon Jennings.”

 After heading north with the team, Hartenstein made his first big league appearance with the Blue Jays on April 12.
 The right-handed sidearmer hurled scoreless eighth and ninth innings against the Detroit Tigers in a 6-1 loss at Exhibition Stadium.

 “Alan Ashby was the catcher that day and it just happened to be that Detroit had all right-handed hitters coming up and that’s why Roy put me in there,” said Hartenstein.
 “And I struck out the first three hitters.
-It would’ve have been on nine pitches, but on the 0-2 pitch to Aurelio Rodriguez, he laid off a pitch that I thought could’ve have been called a third strike.”
+It would’ve been on nine pitches, but on the 0-2 pitch to Aurelio Rodriguez, he laid off a pitch that I thought could’ve been called a third strike.”

 Hartenstein provided a veteran presence in the Blue Jays bullpen in the early going of the 1977 season.
 Unfortunately, his big league comeback was derailed by Rod Carew in the eighth inning of a Blue Jays’ 13-3 loss at Exhibition Stadium on May 14.

 “I think I threw him a sinker inside and down and he used that inside out swing and the wind happened to be blowing from right field to left field and with that inside out swing that ball was moving as it was coming towards me,” recalled Hartenstein.
 “It also was right in that area between your waist and your legs that you don’t know whether to flip your glove up or flip your glove down and I got caught in between and that sucker hit my thumb.
 And I looked down and that last digit was looking at me.
 The good news was that Roy Howell was playing third base and he picked the ball up and threw Carew out.”